amdsyad/amdsyad.github.io/_tabs/about.md

 order: 4
 ---

-Hey Folks I'm syad, just normal cybersecurity guys trying to write what im interested in this field actually why i started to write because i dont be a forget what i did lol enjoyyyy ;)
+Hey folks!
+I’m Syad — just a regular cybersecurity guy sharing things I find interesting in this field.
+I started writing so I don’t forget what I’ve learned (it happens 😅).
+Hopefully you enjoy reading as much as I enjoy exploring.
+Enjoyyyy. 😉

 ## 🛠 Skills
-- Nothing special
+- Nothing special 🤞